na-na-hi/renget/archive/6wfys.md

 *Honorable Mention*

 Skills of the Wild - Expands greatly upon campfire's skills to give you meaningful progression in hunting, survival, cooking, etc. 2.0 removes a lot of bullshit dependencies and streamlines considerably.
 Simple Hunting Overhaul - No-bullshit streamlined alternative to Hunterborn without the compatibility nightmares.
 I would only use Hunterborn now for a focused Bosmer playthrough of some sort.
-Even then, good luck patching bosmer recipes and such.
+Even then, good luck patching recipes and such.
+You'll need it.

 ###Alchemy: